 You can watch BT Sport on all major pay-TV services, though in some cases you will need to contact BT itself to get it.
 We’ll go into detail below:

-BT - The full suite of BT Sport channels, including ESPN, is included as standard when you get any BT TV package.
-If you have a snazzy 4K TV, you can also get BT Sport in Ultra HD with the Ultra Entertainment package.
+BT - The full suite of BT Sport channels, including ESPN, is available with any BT TV package.
+If you have a snazzy 4K TV, you can also get BT Sport in Ultra HD with the Max package.
 If you have BT Broadband, but don’t want TV, you can watch BT Sport online or via smartphone / tablet app for an additional monthly charge.

 Virgin Media - You can add BT Sport to any Virgin Media TV package.
 It’s also included as standard in some bundles, such as the VIP Bundles.
 However you get it, you’ll be able to watch matches on TV, and on tablets or smartphones via the Virgin TV Anywhere app.

 Sky - You can watch BT Sport on Sky, but you can’t get it through Sky directly or pre-bundled with a package.
 Instead, you need to sign up for it separately - simply contact BT when your Sky TV service is up and running.
 Find out more here.